ThinBASIC/book-thinbasic_user_defined_types/src/chapter_01-02-03-element-alignment.md

 END TYPE
 ```

-This means that `R`, `G` and `B` elements will still be of *byte* data type, however their element offset will change to 4 byte jumps.
+This means that `R`, `G` and `B` elements will still be of *byte* data type, however, their element offset will change to 4 byte jumps.

 You can verify it easily:
 ```thinbasic